 Most prop traders make money by taking a share of the profit they make by executing trades.
 The returns are multiplied due to the additional capital poured in by a trading firm.
 Many firms offer a fixed salary and a bonus component based on performance.
 Performance is critical for a prop trader to make money.

 How much money do you need to become a prop trader?

 It could be zero, and in that case, the firm will keep all of the trader’s profit.
 In return, they give the prop trader a fixed salary as compensation.
-Most trading firms have a monthly fee in the range of a few hundreds of dollars for using the platform.
+Most trading firms have a monthly fee in the range of a few hundred dollars for using the platform.
 If the firm has to provide capital to the prop trader, then the share they require the trader to front could be significantly higher.

 What’s the average salary of a prop trader?

 According to a survey conducted by Payscale, the median salary of a prop trader is approximately $81k.
 80% of the salaries were within the range of $50k and $151k.
 About 50% of the salary was in the form of bonuses, commission, and profit-sharing.
 Prop traders can choose between a firm that offers a fixed salary or a profit-sharing agreement.

 What is the routine of a prop trader?

 Most prop traders operate in a specific market, so their trading happens during this time.
 However, a prop trader should be aware of economic developments taking place across the globe.
 They spend a lot of their time reading such news and tracking the development in other markets.
 During trading hours, the trader must constantly monitor the price and look for opportunities to enter or exit the market.
 Such opportunities can emerge within a few minutes, and on certain days the trader may not execute any trade.

 Is it worth it to become a prop trader?